 Now grab your helmet, lets hit the road.

 What’s your biking style?

-Fargo’s largest varieties of trails can be found on the flat roads of the city and its surroundings.
-With few hills in sight, you’re in for a long, smooth, and incredibly fast cycle!
+Fargo’s largest variety of trails can be found on the flat roads of the city and its surroundings.
+With very few hills in sight, you’re in for a long, smooth, and incredibly fast cycle!

 One of the most thorough resources for road routes is the Bike FM Bikeways Map App.
 It shows the extensive network of on-road and off-road paths available, plus it lists some great points of interest along the way.

 Looking for longer, more specific routes?

 Great Northern Bicycle Co. – one of Fargo’s premier bike shops – gives detailed instructions on several excellent road biking routes around Fargo… some even include hills!
 Ranging from a 16-mile all the way up to a 100-mile route, serious cyclists will want to take a peek at these road rides.

 Meanwhile, individual cyclists have been creating various road routes within and around Fargo for years and putting them online.
 Below are a few resources:

 If you’re looking to rent or buy a bike while you’re here, skip ahead to the ‘Rent or buy a bike’ section.